 Gastro-this and hipster-that: lost in the new Madrid

-Time flies.
 It seems like just yesterday I got off that plane at Barajas and started my new life in Madrid.
-If not yesterday, then last week.
+And if not yesterday, then last week.

 But it wasn’t.

 Actually, I recently celebrated my tenth anniversary of life in Spain.

 Ten years.
 That’s a full decade.
 Most of my adult life, actually.
 All spent, more or less accidentally, in a foreign country thousands of miles from “home”.

 Originally, I had planned to be in Spain for just a few days.
 It was the summer of 2004 and I was twenty-one years old, trying to see half of Europe in just over two weeks, as Americans sometimes do.